Guerrilla (2011 film)

-Guerrilla (গেরিলা) is a 2011 Bangladeshi film based on the events of the Bangladesh Liberation War.
+Guerrilla (গেরিলা) is a 2011 Bangladeshi historical drama film based on the events of the Bangladesh Liberation War.
 It is an adaptation of the novel Nishiddho Loban by Syed Shamsul Huq and was released on 14 April 2011.
 It has been envisioned by the director of the film Nasiruddin Yousuf Bachchu.
 He has crafted the film Guerrilla with his own experience as a freedom fighter of 1971.